void

 palota.jpg

-Palota is mentioned in passing when it's said that the troops are having lunch in the Łupków Pass, beyond Palota.
+Palota is mentioned in passing when it is said that the troops are having lunch at the Łupków Pass, beyond Palota.

 Background

 Palota is a village on the Slovak side of the Łupków Pass, about 10 km north of Medzilaborce.
-There is no railway station here anymore, although the railway line from Medzilaborce to Sanok goes through the village.
+There is no railway station here any more, although the railway line from Medzilaborce to Sanok passes through the village.

 Quote(s) from the novel